kapresoft/kapresoft.github.io/_posts/software/2023-11-26-design-patterns-mock-object.md

 ### Tools and Frameworks Commonly Used for Creating Mock Objects

-1. **Mockito**: A popular Java mocking framework known for its simplicity and readability.
+1. <a href="/java/2023/11/26/java-mockito-vs-easymock.html" target="_blank">Mockito</a>: A popular Java mocking framework known for its simplicity and readability.
 2. **JUnit**: Often used in conjunction with Mockito for unit testing in Java.
-3. **EasyMock**: Another Java framework, known for its ability to create strict mocks.
+3. <a href="/java/2023/11/26/java-mockito-vs-easymock.html" target="_blank">EasyMock</a>: Another Java framework, known for its ability to create strict mocks.
 4. **JMock**: A Java library that allows writing flexible and expressive tests.

 ### Autowiring Mocks in Spring Boot Test